ABOUT FUTURE SYSTEMS SOLUTIONS, INC.

 support for creating a fully bootable backup on a portable USB drive continue to make

 Casper faster, more reliable, and more convenient to use.

-In 2009, Casper Secure™ Drive Backup for PGP® Whole Disk Encryption was released.
-Casper Secure
+In 2009, Casper Secure™ Drive Backup for PGP® Whole Disk Encryption* was released, followed in 2012

-Drive Backup remains the first and only PC backup solution to confront the problems affecting
+Updated in 2013, Casper Secure Drive Backup remains the only PC backup solution to confront the problems